 Despite the fact that Zion Williamson and R.J.
-Barrett are teammates, they'll be compared to each other all season long.
+Barrett are teammates, they'll be compared to each other now until the NBA Draft.

-They have different styles, and there's plenty of basketball to go in 2018-19.
-But let's try to answer a simple question that will lead us down more complicated paths: who's been more impactful thus far?
+They have different styles.
+But let's try to answer a simple question that will lead us down more complicated paths: who's been more impactful?

 Let's break it down by examining several key categories.